Roses as Houseplants – Grow Roses Indoors

 • pinterest

 Watering must also be carefully managed.
-Use the finger test.
+You can use the finger test.
 If the top of the soil feels damp, all is well.
-But, you need to allow the top inch of the soil to dry before watering again.
-However, it is essential that you not allow the rose to completely dry out between waterings.
+But you need to allow the top inch of the soil to dry before watering again.
+However, keeping the rose from completely drying out between waterings would be best.

 Remove each flower as soon as it is done blooming.
 This encourages more blooms to appear and keeps the plant clean.
 Also, remove any yellow or brown leaves that appear.

-You need to periodically trim your roses.
-Cut each cane back to just above the last leaf that has five leaflets.
+It would be best if you trimmed your roses periodically.
+Cut each cane back to just above the last leaf with five leaflets.
 This encourages flowering and new growth.

 Indoor roses perform best when repotted once a year.
 Use a fertilizer-rich potting mix that drains well.
 Consider the pot size, too.
 You may need to move your plants to larger pots during the annual repotting.